 The Community Foundation offers many different grant programs whose goal it is to bring about positive change and impact while making our community the best place to live, work, and play.
 The following grant opportunities help enhance the lives of residents within Allen County and Northeast Indiana.
 With the help of donors, nonprofits and volunteers, the Community Foundation is committed to making lives better in every corner of our community.

 We affect change in our community by being an advocate for the underserved, instilling pride, and building relationships to create a sense of belonging.
-Examples of groups that fit within this category are the arts, transportation, animal rights, and groups supporting people with health conditions or impairments.
+Examples of groups that fit this are organizations that support equity, access, civic engagement, pride in place, connectivity, and create a sense of belonging.

 We help create an economy where every citizen has the opportunity for upward mobility and increased security, and is motivated to achieve their goals.
 Examples of groups that fit within this category are workforce development, housing, and basic needs.